Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

 Nguyen Luu Bao Doan, PhD

-Doan received his doctorate in urban and regional planning and design from the University of Maryland and a master’s in public affairs from Indiana University and is director of International Relations at Hoa Sen University, where he teaches education.
-He is also an adjunct instructor in development economics at the University of Economics.
+Doan received his doctorate in urban and regional planning and design from the University of Maryland and a master’s in public affairs from Indiana University and is full-time lecturer in the Department of Economic Development at the University of Economics in Ho Chi Minh City.
 Doan teaches and researches land use policies, urban economics, and innovation for inclusive development.
 He has published in Urban Studies, Environment and Planning B: Planning and Design, Economic Development Quarterly, and Vietnamese Journal of Urbanism.
 He is developing a phone app providing accessibility maps for people with disabilities.

 Nguyen Trong Hoài, PhD